stefanluncanu24/NLP-with-Disaster-Tweets-Competition/README.md

 <h2 id="conclusion">Conclusion</h2>

-<p>In this project, I built a text classification model to distinguish between disaster-related and non-disaster tweets.
-By leveraging a pretrained DeBERTa model and performing thorough text preprocessing inspired by the Kaggle community, I aimed to improve the model's ability to understand and classify the nuances in the tweets.</p>
+<p>In this project, we built a text classification model to distinguish between disaster-related and non-disaster tweets.
+By leveraging a pretrained DeBERTa model and performing thorough text preprocessing inspired by the Kaggle community, we aimed to improve the model's ability to understand and classify the nuances in the tweets.</p>

 <p><strong>Next Steps:</strong></p>